 • • •

 Yet in the early part of 20th century, Niels Bohr was developing his theory of complementarity while grappling with the unpredictable nature of light and quantum mechanics, and he turned to the humanities to help.
 His discoveries and thoughts would transcend beyond just physics into the world of philosophical and artistic thinking.
 His theory about it would state that two concepts, both seemingly different could also be mutually complementary.
-What it means is that an experiment which clearly illustrates one nature, would simultaneously obscure another complementing nature.
+What it means is that an experiment which clearly illustrates one part of a nature, would simultaneously obscure another complementing nature.
 An example of this is illustrated through the properties of light.
 The theory held that light could be both a wave and a particle, but our measurements of it could only reveal one, a wave for example, while obscuring the other, a particle.
 His principle implies that while gaining certain information in a particular observation, some other, equally relevant information is simultaneously lost.
 Light is comprised of both elements, yet we could only measure and witness one at a time.
 For Bohrs, this principle was also deeply philosophical, highlighting how many of our perceptions of the world remain unseen and are often only measured by what we immediately wish to see of them.
 This belief and approach was so deeply felt that when he was bestowed the Danish Order of the Elephant, he chose as his coat of arms the symbol of yin-yang.
 Inscribed on the crest is the motto 'Contraria Sunt Complementa' which means "opposites are complementary".
 This approach is something that made Bohr such a visionary, and beloved physicist.
 It was his willingness to see a dual nature not as a contradiction, but as two sides of the same coin, with only one being visible at a time.